 Finally, before I get started there are a couple more things I’d like to point out about the Côte d’Azur.
 Firstly, it’s not called the Azure Coast for nothing, the water is gorgeously blue no matter what type of beach you’re on.
-Secondly, beaches east of Antibes are mostly pebbles or gravel, and going west you’ll fine sand.
+Secondly, beaches east of Antibes are mostly pebbles or gravel, and going west you’ll find sand.
 This should help you orient your choice.
 If you’re not familiar with pebble beaches and not sure you like the idea, take a look at this post I wrote explaining how to enjoy them, for there are plenty of reasons to like pebbles!

 These beaches are in no particular order of preference.
 Where the name is highlighted in brown I’ve written about it in detail in another post so click through for further information.
 All these beaches are kid-friendly (what beach isn’t really, let’s face it, but some are more accessible than others for strollers and little people) and all are within one hour of Lou Messugo (Roquefort les Pins), most are significantly closer.

-La Pointe de l’Aiguille, Théoule sur Mer
+Favourite beaches on the French Riviera: La Pointe de l’Aiguille, Théoule sur Mer

 At a pinch possibly our favourite beach on the French Riviera as it offers so much: snorkelling, rocks to jump off, gentle shallow water access and not as crowded as some beaches as it involves a very easy 15 minute (flat) walk from the car park (just enough to put some people off!)
 La Pointe de l’Aiguille is sandy – a rich golden, grainy sand not fine white and has great views across to the mountains.